avdgaag/arjanvandergaag.nl/content/blog/up-and-running-with-lotus.md

   [Mustache][] does.
 You are encouraged to put logic in the view object (such as `./apps/web/views/home/index.rb`) and your markup in a template file (i.e.
   `./apps/web/templates/home/index.html.erb`).
-* Lotus currently has fewer Rake tasks and generators, nor does it provide database migrations out of the box.
+* Lotus currently has fewer Rake tasks and generators, although some interesting work is happening on this front.
 But, as you can tell from the generated directory structure, it is ready for test-driven development from the get-go.

 Keep these points in mind and you'll find Lotus holds few other surprises.